Omar-Magdy-AHNT/Sliding-Mode-Consensus-Control-for-UAVS/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for full details.

+This project was developed as a team effort.
+All contributors are credited via the [GitHub contributors list](../../graphs/contributors).